Fail; Staying together for the Sake of the Children

 The effect on children in this kind of 'on paper marriage', even if there are plateaus of amicability, is devastating.

-The children learn how to hide their real feelings, how to use silence and
+The children learn how to hide their real feelings.
+They use silence and

-develop tacit resentment and mistrust which is buried so deeply they have difficulty relating to people.
+develop tacit resentment.
+They develop a cavern of mistrust which is buried so deeply they have difficulty relating to people.

-Those who are able to marry often can not sustain a relationship.
+These children grow and marry but often can not sustain a relationship.

 This is one of the reasons why children of divorced parents often divorce.
 The traits they developed as children in response to their parent's marriage leads to the end of their own.